centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 ## Getting Started

-Clone the git repository into your standard go folder structure by  `git clone https://github.com/hexonet/php-sdk`.
+Clone the git repository into your standard git folder by  `git clone https://github.com/hexonet/php-sdk`.
 We have also a demo app available showing how to integrate and use our SDK.
 See [here](https://github.com/hexonet/php-sdk-demo).

 ### For development purposes